A Roadmap Towards a Circular Plastics & Packaging Industry in Asia

 At the World Economic Forum in Davos in 2018, industry leaders agreed on a Global Plastics Protocol setting commonly agreed definitions and industry standards on what materials are put into the marketplace, to ensure packaging is compatible with existing and cost-effective recycling infrastructures.

-APPA is a document that can be adopted as is or reworded to suit each country’s requirements as long as there is agreement on the targets.
+APPA is a document that can be adopted as is or reworded to suit each country’s requirements as long as there is agreement on the targets and requirement to build infrastructure and capacity within each Asian country.
 APPA aims to focus not just on targets but also solutions to reduce the use of plastics through innovative product sales delivery systems that fit the Asian retail environment.
 In addition we believe it is vital that companies are supported in this transition and consumers are included in the process through new labelling systems that clearly assist to improve recycling behaviours.